 - Banana pudding

-The bill was about $100, plus I gave a 20% tip, bringing our total cost to $120.
-As we took half back to our accommodation as leftovers and got another meal each out of it, the cost was about $30 per serving.
+The bill was about $100, plus I left a 20% tip, bringing our total to $120.
+We took half back to our accommodation as leftovers and got another meal out of it (the price worked out to $30 per serving).

 Brisket